Chattanooga’s Northshore, Bluff View, & Riverfront Districts

 In this area, you will find the Tennessee Aquarium and IMAX theatre, several big chain hotels and restaurants, and a great pub called Hair of the Dog.

-The coolest place in the Riverfront is The Passage and Weeping Wall, an interactive monument to the Cherokee & Trail of Tears.
+One of the coolest places in the Riverfront is The Passage and Weeping Wall, an interactive monument to the Cherokee & Trail of Tears.

 40685065_10156772709158885_3769000459855986688_n